rinconm/PedAlert/README.md

 # PedAlert
-An automatic pedestrian detection and alert system designed for the ENGI Tank showcase hosted by the Engineering Student Council (ESC) at the University of California, Irvine.
+An automatic pedestrian detection and alert system designed for ENGI Tank, a project showcase hosted by the Engineering Student Council (ESC) at the University of California, Irvine.

 ## Description
-The PedAlert project is a night-time system that alerts crossing pedestrians of inattentive oncoming drivers.
+The PedAlert project is a night-time system designed to reduce pedestrian casualties due to inattentive drivers.
 The system uses doppler radar sensors to detect oncoming vehicles and pedestrians at a crosswalk.
-When pedestrians are crossing, a radar sensor will measure velocity of oncoming cars, and will execute an alert protocol if vehicles do not slow down.
-The alert protocol consists of flashing LED, siren sound, and projection of a warning signal on the road to alert the driver and pedestrian.
+When pedestrians are crossing, radar sensors will measure the velocity of oncoming cars, and will execute an alert protocol if vehicles do not slow down as they approach the crosswalk.
+The alert protocol consists of flashing LEDs, a siren sound, and projection of a warning signal on the road to alert both the driver and pedestrian.

-One system consists of two or more blackboxes (two blackboxes required for each walkpath) communicating to each other.
+One "blackbox" consists of the microcontroller, 2 mmW radar sensors, several LEDs, a speaker, and a projector.
+The system consists of pairs of blackboxes (1 pair minimum) communicating to each other for accuracy.

 ## Team Info
-Designed by: Zot Patrol, an interdisciplinary team of 6 student engineers.
+Designed by: Zot Patrol, a multidisciplinary team of 6 student engineers.

 Advised by: Dr. Christine King

 ## Contributions/Dependencies